Unfortunately, heart disease in dogs is almost as common as heart disease in people.

 Heart disease in dogs is almost as common as it is in humans, but unlike people, smoking and a fatty diet are not risk factors.
 The most common form of heart disease in dogs is valvular disease, which primarily affects small breed dogs over 5 years of age and makes up 70-75% of heart disease in dogs.
 Heartworm disease causes 13% of heart disease even though it is entirely preventable.
 Myocardial disease, such as dilated cardiomyopathy, makes up 8% of heart disease and primarily affects large breed dogs of all ages.

-What is Congestive Heart Failure in Dogs?
+What Is Congestive Heart Failure in Dogs?

 Congestive Heart Failure in dogs occurs when the heart is unable to pump adequate blood to the body.